NeutrinoCorp/quark/README.md

 In Addition, `Quark` _fans-out processes per-consumer to_ **parallelize blocking I/O** _tasks_ (as consuming from a queue/topic would be) and isolate them.
 Thread-safe and graceful shutdown are a very important part of Quark.

-Furthermore, `Quark` stores specific data _(e.g. event id, correlation id, span context, etc)_ into messages headers in binary format to ease disk consumption on the infrastructure and it lets users use their own encoding preferred library. _(JSON, Apache Avro, etc.)_
+Furthermore, `Quark` stores specific data _(e.g. event id, correlation id, span context, etc)_ into messages headers in a binary format to ease disk consumption on the infrastructure, and it lets users use their own encoding preferred library. _(JSON, Apache Avro, etc.)_

-Therefore, `Quark` lets developers take advantage of those mechanisms with its default configuration and a `gorilla/mux`-like router/mux to keep them in ease and get befenits without complex configurations and handling.
-You can either choose use _global configurations_ specified in the broker or use an _specific configuration_ for an specific consumer.
+Therefore, `Quark` lets developers take advantage of those mechanisms with its default configuration and a `gorilla/mux`-like router/mux to keep them in ease and get benefits without complex configurations and handling.
+You can either choose use _global configurations_ specified in the broker or use an _specific configuration_ for a specific consumer.

-_We currently offer Apache Kafka and AWS SNS/SQS implementations, yet we will be adding more implementations such as RabbitMQ and NATS in a near future._
+_We currently offer Apache Kafka and AWS SNS/SQS implementations, yet we will be adding more implementations such as GCP PubSub, RabbitMQ and NATS in a near future._

 ## Installation